SFH-Foundation/sfhfoundation/docs/articles/consciousness.md

 1. [Human Consciousness](../../audios/single-talks/#human-consciousness) which covers consciousness as we experience it in day-to-day life.
 2. [Abstention & Fasting](../../audios/series/abstention-fasting) which is a two-part series that goes into detail about how such practices can lead to experiencing higher consciousness.
-3. [Descriptive & Prescriptive Qur'an](../../audios/series/descriptive-prescriptive-quran) which is a four-part series that deals, in part, with Qur'anic descriptions of the phenomena and prescriptions for aligning with it optimally.
+3. [Descriptive & Prescriptive Qur'an](../../audios/series/descriptive-prescriptive-quran) which is a four-part series that deals, in part, with Qur'anic descriptions of the phenomena and pointers for aligning with it optimally.

 There are also many videos we have provided on this broad topic, the most directly relevant of which is the two part series [From Darkness to Light](../../videos/quran/darkness-to-light/) which discusses both the two zones of consciousness that form a major tenet within the Shaykh's teaching, as well as a full-length talk offering invaluable keys to an awakened life.